 Anyone who serves on the WebMD Editorial staff must fully disclose any potential conflict of interest with any sponsor or vendor.

-WebMD keeps its Editorial staff separate and distinct from staff dedicated to sponsors or partners.
-No person will serve on both staffs, no Editorial employee will be asked to perform duties on behalf of a sponsor.
+WebMD keeps its Editorial staff separate and distinct from staff dedicated to creating advertising content for our advertisers.
+No person will serve on both staffs, no Editorial employee will be asked to perform duties on behalf of an advertiser.

 The WebMD Editorial staff is charged with the responsibility of providing objective, accurate, and balanced accounts of events and issues.
 WebMD reporters must diligently seek out subjects of stories or qualified experts to provide commentary.
 They also seek objective commentary or comment from a qualified spokesperson to provide balance.

-WebMD journalists strive to provide thorough and honest coverage and share a dedication to ethical behavior and the highest professional standards.
+WebMD journalists strive to provide thorough and honest coverage and share a dedication to the highest professional standards.

-Each weekday, our staff of physicians and medical journalists plans the daily news "budget," all stories planned for the day.
-It contains the latest information from the most important medical journals, announcements from federal health agencies, and analyses on the latest health trends.
+The content that we produce and the news that we feature is determined by our staff of physicians and medical journalists.
+It contains the latest information from reliable sources including the most important peer-reviewed medical journals, announcements from federal health agencies, and analyses on the latest health trends.
 Our experienced health reporters talk daily with prominent medical leaders, providing in-depth analyses, updates, and profiles that give our health news and content a perspective found nowhere else.
 Every original article is reviewed by our staff of full-time, board-certified physician editors.

-Each completed story to be published is reviewed by a medical editor for accuracy, appropriateness of medical language, and proper characterization of the findings.
-The story is next reviewed by an Editorial Editor who edits it for style, flow, punctuation, and readability.
-Finally, the story moves from editing to publishing, where it is converted to HTML and published to the site.
+Each completed story to be published is reviewed by a physician editor for accuracy, appropriateness of medical language, and proper characterization of the findings.
+The story is next reviewed by an Editorial editor who edits it for style, flow, punctuation, and readability.
+Finally, the story moves from editing to publishing to the site.

 When WebMD licenses health and wellness content from third-parties for publication on our site, the WebMD senior Editorial editors and physician editors review the third-party's editorial policies and procedures for consistency with the WebMD Editorial Policies.